Streampunk/beamengine/README.md

 <img src="images/workers.png" width="75%"/>

-Workers can run in the same application and on the same system as a Beam Engine.
-However, the design idea behind the beam engine is that work is distributed across many systems and processors, with the front end is scaled by having multiple instances of Beam Engines with a common data source.
-Redis is the data source glue in the middle, ensuring that jobs are queued and executed to order using [Bull](https://www.npmjs.com/package/bull).
+Workers can run in the same application and on the same system as a beam engine.
+However, the design idea behind the beam engine is that work is distributed across many systems and processors.
+The front end is scaled by having multiple instances of beam engines with a common data source, with load balancing and caching.
+Redis is the data source glue in the middle, ensuring that jobs are queued and executed to order using [bull](https://www.npmjs.com/package/bull).
+The back end is scaled using a pool of workers that have access to redis to both consume bull job queues and access media data.

-A Beam Engine is configured with _rules_ that determine what jobs are scheduled and when depending on beam engine requests, classifying the work to different queues.
-Workers service queues, executing jobs using the shared Redis as both the job manager and primary access point for data payloads.
-A worker is taken from a catalogue of microservices, may service one or more queues and can be implemented as:
+A beam engine is configured with _rules_ that determine what jobs are scheduled and when, depending on beam engine requests, classifying the work to different queues.
+A worker services one or more queues and is selected at runtime from a catalogue of microservices.
+A worker can be implemented as:

 * A single-threaded Node.js process that can execute one job at a time;
 * A [Node.js cluster](https://nodejs.org/docs/latest-v10.x/api/cluster.html) that can execute a number of concurrent _workers_;